 Details of the Recall

 According to Consumer Reports, if these seats are installed with only the lap belt (without also using the top tether), children heavier than 65 pounds have an increased risk of a chest injury in the event of a car accident.
 The problem was discovered during routine testing.
 So far, there have been no reports of injuries or fatalities as a result of these child safety seat defects.

-Diono’s website states that if you are confused about whether this recall affects you, there are three simple questions with which you can determine that: Is your child safety safety seat installed forward-facing with the lap and shoulder belt or with the SuperLATCH system, or using the top tether?
+Diono’s website states that if you are confused about whether this recall affects you, there are three simple questions with which you can determine: Is your child safety seat installed forward-facing with the lap and shoulder belt or with the SuperLATCH system, or using the top tether?
 If the answer is “yes,” the recall doesn’t affect you.
-Is your child safety seat installed forward-facing with the lap belt only and top tether?
+Is your child’s safety seat installed forward-facing with the lap belt only and top tether?
 If so, you don’t have to worry about the recall either.